5 Innovative Strategies for Staffing Firms to Improve Profitability

-With low unemployment rates, staffing companies are enjoying high demand for their services.
-Yet competition within the staffing industry is fierce and margins can be razor-thin.
-As a result, every staffing company is constantly trying to add new clients while lowering operational costs.
-In order to maximize profits, staffing companies are looking for ways to be more innovative.
+With fluctuating unemployment rates, staffing companies are still in demand for their services, especially in sectors such as healthcare.
+Within these high demand areas, competition can be fierce, and margins can be razor-thin.
+As a result, every staffing company is continually trying to add new clients while lowering operational costs.
+To maximize profits, staffing companies are looking for ways to be more innovative.
 Here are five strategies staffing firms can tap to improve their profitability.

 Strategy 1: Use Referrals to Attract Top Talent